To Edify = To Build Up

 1Kings 10:1 And the queen of Sheba was hearing a report of Shelomoh

-concerning the Name of YAHWEH
+concerning the Name of YAHWEH.

-And she came to
+And she came to test him with riddles.

-1Chr.
-16:2 When David had made an end
+David had made an end

 of offering the burnt offering and the peace offerings,

-in the Name of YAHWEH.
+blessed the people in the Name of YAHWEH.

-Ps.
-7:17 I will give thanks to YAHWEH
+will give thanks to YAHWEH

 according to His righteousness,

-and will
+and will sing praise

-sing praise to the Name of YAHWEH Most High.
+to the Name of YAHWEH Most High.

-Ps.
-20:7 Some trust in chariots, and some in horses,
+trust in chariots, and some in horses,

-we will remember the Name of YAHWEH, our God.
+but we will remember the Name of

 Ps.
 102:15 So the nations will fear the Name of YAHWEH; all the kings of the earth your glory.

 Ps.
-113:1 Praise YAH!
+113:1 Praise

-YAHWEH, Praise the Name of YAHWEH.
+Praise, you servants of YAHWEH, Praise the Name of YAHWEH.

-(2)
+(2) Blessed be

-Blessed be the Name of YAHWEH from this time forth and forevermore.
+the Name of YAHWEH from this time forth and forevermore.

-Note: I could list many more verses from the Psalms
+could list many more verses from the Psalms

-that focus on praise and thanksgiving to, in, and upon the Name,
+thanksgiving to, in, and upon the Name, YAHWEH.

-However, those given above should provide enough evidence
+However, those given above should provide enough

 from “the songbook of The Temple” to allow you to comprehend the problem.

-Is 42:8 I Myself am YAHWEH
+Is 42:8 I Myself

-That is My Name!
+That is

-And My honor I will not give to another
+I will not give to another

-nor My praise to idols!
+praise to idols!

 Is.
 45:20-25 Assemble yourselves and come!